almasmoot/Project00/README.md

 Puzzles from 02-ponder-and-prove.org.
 I WILL NOT HELP/NOR GIVE HINTS FOR THIS PART

 NOTE: You may work in a group or individually.
 Groups no more than 6.

+Austin Burke Project Summary:
+In the project I did some work on the extra credit problems, the BEAST 2.0 within the special project exercises, other sections of the special project exercises, and a lot of work on the key terms, providing definitions,t identifications, and examples, as well as some test questions.
+The key terms section was my favorite part of the project as I feel it taught me a lot about the important basic knowledge required for sets and logic.